noorbabar/portfolio/README.md

 Features

 Responsive Design: The website is fully responsive and looks great on all devices.

-Dark Mode: Toggle between light and dark themes for a personalized browsing experience.
+Dark Mode: Toggle between light and dark themes for a personalised browsing experience.

 Interactive Sections: Scroll-triggered animations, 3D hover effects, and more for an engaging user experience.

 Dynamic Content: Auto-changing text for hobbies and favorite movies to keep the content fresh.

 Projects Showcase: Explore my latest projects with detailed descriptions and links to live demos and GitHub repositories.

 About Me: Learn more about who I am, my background, and what drives me.

 Sections

 Home: A brief introduction to who I am and what this portfolio is about.

 About Me: Detailed information about my academic and personal journey.

 Projects: A showcase of selected projects I've worked on.

 Journal: A space where I share my thoughts, progress, and experiences.

 Deployment